pnp/PnP/Solutions/OfficeDevPnP.SPOnline/readme.md

 ## Commands ##
 Here's list of different provider commands.
+Many commands provide built-in help and examples, e.g.

+   Get-Help Add-SPOApp -Detailed

 We are looking to provide more examples to usage of these sooner or later.

 Command | Description
 --------|------------